ArslandTeam/docs.arsland.ru/docs/en/basic/rule_minecraft.md

 # Minecraft Rules

 ## 1. General Provisions
-By playing on our server, you agree to all the rules listed below.
+&emsp;By playing on our server, you agree to all the rules listed below.
 If you do not agree, you are obliged to stop using the project's services.
-When interacting on the server, follow not only the rules but also moral norms.
+&emsp;When interacting on the server, follow not only the rules but also moral norms.
-You are personally responsible for your accounts and any other belongings on the project; the administration bears no responsibility for their loss.
+&emsp;You are personally responsible for your accounts and any other belongings on the project; the administration bears no responsibility for their loss.
-If a player is deemed to be harming the server and/or other players, the administration may take measures not listed in the rules.
+&emsp;If a player is deemed to be harming the server and/or other players, the administration may take measures not listed in the rules.
-All rules serve as a guideline for reasonably imposing punishments on users.
+&emsp;All rules serve as a guideline for reasonably imposing punishments on users.
-The administration has the right to interpret the meaning of the rules independently.
+&emsp;The administration has the right to interpret the meaning of the rules independently.
-The administration chooses the punishment for rule violations at its own discretion.
+&emsp;The administration chooses the punishment for rule violations at its own discretion.

 ## 2. Communication Rules